garystafford/streaming-sales-generator/README.md

 * All configuration in a separate `configuration.ini` file
 * Semi-random data generation - random variables are weighted and can be adjusted in `.ini` file
-* Over 25 smoothie drink products: descriptions, inventories, product weightings
+* Over 25 smoothie drink products in `products.csv`: descriptions, inventories, product weightings
 * Writes initial product list to an Apache Kafka topic (topic 1)
 * Generates streaming drink purchases, with time, item, quantity, price, total price, etc.
 * Writes smoothie purchases to an Apache Kafka topic (topic 2)